bjowes/cypress-ntlm-auth/README.md

 ### Debug logging of NTLM headers

 To write also the NTLM headers sent and received by ntlm-proxy, set the environment variable `DEBUG_NTLM_HEADERS=1`.
-If you use this, take some care with the logs since access to the NTLM headers is an attack vector for the account password.
+If you use this, take some care with the logs since access to the NTLM headers is an attack vector for the account, especially if you are using NTLMv1.

 ## Notes